swiftlang/swift-evolution/proposals/NNNN-package-registry-publish.md

 | ------------------- | --------------------------------------------------------- |
 | `cms-1.0.0`         | Version 1.0.0 of package signature in CMS                 |

-A registry server that requires package signing must select from the active signature formats and make its supported format(s) known.

 ##### Package signature format `cms-1.0.0`

 Package signature format `cms-1.0.0` uses CMS.